-- 29 Compensation under these Guidelines may comprise: - A monetary amount of up to \$250,000 per year for each year of imprisonment (this is the adjusted annual rate referred to in paragraph 34); - b A monetary amount of up to \$75,000 per year for time spent on qualifying bail or parole; - c Reasonable costs incurred in obtaining a pardon or having the wrongful conviction set aside; - d Reasonable costs incurred in pursuing the application for compensation; - e A transition allowance of up to \$50,000 to aid reintegration into society and recognise loss of future earning capacity; - f A monetary amount of up to \$250,000 to compensate for any other significant pecuniary losses exceeding \$50,000 in total; - g An adjustment, by way of increase or decrease to the total amount of compensation, of up to \$150,000 to reflect aggravating and mitigating features; - h A public statement of the applicant's innocence; - i Where appropriate, a public apology by the Crown/Government. - 30 Losses are compensable under these Guidelines: - a To the extent that they are attributable to the applicant's wrongful conviction and imprisonment; - b To the extent they have been incurred by or on behalf of the applicant; - c In respect of the period following conviction only; and - d As assessed in accordance with paragraphs 29 and 31 43.
+- c A monetary amount of \$75,000 per year for time spent on restrictive bail or parole; - d Reasonable costs incurred in obtaining a pardon or having the wrongful conviction set aside; - e Reasonable costs incurred in pursuing the application for compensation; - f A transition allowance of up to \$50,000, in cases of imprisonment, or up to \$25,000, in cases of detention, to aid reintegration into society and recognise loss of future earning capacity; - g A monetary amount of up to \$250,000 to compensate for any other significant pecuniary losses exceeding \$50,000 in total, in cases of imprisonment, or \$25,000 in total, in cases of detention; - h An adjustment, by way of increase or decrease to the total amount of compensation, of up to \$150,000, in cases of imprisonment, or up to \$75,000, in cases of detention, to reflect aggravating and mitigating features; - i A public statement of the applicant's innocence; - j Where appropriate, a public apology by the Crown/Government. - 30 Losses are compensable under these Guidelines: - a To the extent that they are attributable to the applicant's wrongful conviction and consequent sentence of imprisonment or detention; - b To the extent they have been incurred by or on behalf of the applicant; - c In respect of the period following conviction only; and - d As assessed in accordance with paragraphs 29 and 31 43.